- Lake Nakuru

 Day 8 Masai Mara-Nairobi

-Travel to Nairobi after lunch at the camp and arrive at the Somak Lounge where you can freshen up and enjoy refreshments before transferring to the airport for your return overnight flight to the UK.
+Travel to Nairobi after lunch (149 miles, five hours) and arrive at the Somak Lounge where you can freshen up and enjoy refreshments before transferring to the airport for your return overnight flight to the UK.
 B, L

 Day 9 UK

-Arrive in the morning for your included UK door-to-door travel service home.
+Arrive in the morning for your included VIP door-to-door travel service home.